symfony/symfony-docs/book/routing.rst

 Notice that Symfony adds the string ``Controller`` to the class name (``Blog`` => ``BlogController``) and ``Action`` to the method name (``show`` => ``showAction``).

+You could also refer to this controller using its fully-qualified class name and method: ``Acme\BlogBundle\Controller\BlogController::showAction``.
+But if you follow some simple conventions, the logical name is more concise and allows more flexibility.

 .. note::

-   Symfony also supports two other controller formats.
-The first contains one colon separator (e.g. ``service_name:indexAction``) and refers to the controller as a service (see :doc:`/cookbook/controller/service`).
+   In addition to using the logical name or the fully-qualified class name, Symfony supports a third way of referring to a controller.
+This method uses just one colon separator (e.g. ``service_name:indexAction``) and refers to the controller as a service (see :doc:`/cookbook/controller/service`).
-   The second is formatted like ``ControllerClassName::methodName``.
-When Symfony sees this format, it will try to create a new instance of ``ControllerClassName`` and then call the ``methodName`` method.

 Route Parameters and Controller Arguments
 -----------------------------------------